s-h-a-d-o-w/serenade/README.md

 ### Features
 - Added IDE support for cursor, vscodium, windsurf
 - Vue, svelte, astro files (also .mjs, .cjs, .mts, .cts) are detected as JS.
 (No specific training on these frameworks was done.)
+- Dictation box: You can now say "Send"/"Close"/"Copy"/"Cancel" while in the dictation box and dictation mode to do that action.
+Dictation mode is now also left automatically when using these commands.

 ### Bugs
 - Dictation box: Retains previous clipboard content on "cancel"